MGlower-RU/GPT_assistant_tg/README.md

 ## Today

-- try to create a new bot and use it as a development layout and a current for production
+- delete unnecessary files from project
-- create a new development remote branch and make pull requests to the main branch to update a bot
+- create .env.production to show what variables are needed